DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-19 LD Meeting Notes.md

 Now that we're essentially loosening up the level design philosophy, we need to make sure that the modular kit we have is flexible enough to accommodate the new direction.

+Remember, we don't *NEED* to ask the artists to model some of these objects since we can make them in-engine.
+We can just slap a world-space texture on whatever you make and it should look fine.

+Just make sure the piece lines up with the rest of the modular kit.

 ##### Side Note: The Pillars / Columns are Too Circular

 The pillars you guys use in the levels have been too circular for too long.
 It's absolutely killing me.
 There are legit circles in a game where everything is supposed to be low poly.